Rules

 • Each team receives 3 outs per inning.

 • There is no physical baserunning.
-All baserunners will be imaginary/ghosts.
+All baserunners will be imaginary or "ghosts."
 There is no stealing.

 • Fair and foul balls adhere to standard baseball rules.